kechprog/nvim_cfg/QWEN.md

 - `:Telescope find_files` - Find files
 - `:Neotree` - Open file explorer
 - `:ToggleTerm` - Open terminal
+- `:VenvSelect` - Select Python virtual environment (when in a Python file)

 ## Key Design Principles

 1. **Modular Organization**: Each plugin is self-contained in its own file
 2. **Local Keymaps**: Plugin-specific keymaps are defined within the plugin configuration
 3. **Central Core Configuration**: Basic options and core Neovim keymaps are separate from plugins
-4. **Language-Specific LSP Setup**: Each language has its own configuration file in the languages directory
+4. **Language-Specific LSP Setup**: Each language has its own configuration file in the languages directory (except Python and Rust which have dedicated modules)